chaos-genius/chaosgenius-docs/docs/kpi_explorer/add-kpi.md

 ### Count Column (Currently applicaple for Druid only)

-The column representing the `count` for the rolled-up data, this column can also be proxy for count for the rolled up data i.e. not representing the actual count.
+The column representing the `count` values of the rolled-up data, this column can also be proxy for count for the rolled up data i.e. not representing the actual count.

 ### Aggregate By